Alerovere/WALIS_Visualization/README.md

 | Stratigraphic constraint / Only MIS reported| Upper and lower age derived from the MIS to which the sample is associated with | Lower age |<--|--|--| Uniform distribution |--|--|-->| Upper age |
 | Other age constraint / Age reported| Upper and lower age derived from the reported age | Lower age |<--|--|--| Uniform distribution |--|--|-->| Upper age |
 | Other age constraint / Only MIS reported| Upper and lower age derived from the MIS to which the sample is associated with | Lower age |<--|--|--| Uniform distribution |--|--|-->| Upper age |

+## Delete rows and raise an exception
+1. If the RSL is "null"
+2. If the RSL error is "null"
+3. If there is no age associated with the datapoint